 The fine detail

-I know how important it is to capture all the details on your big day.
+After all the time spent creating a unique wedding I know how important it is to capture all the details big and small.
 With the average couple spending months of their life organising their wedding packed full of personal touches, from styling their wedding with flowers and decorations to the car and venue itself.
 Nothing will be overlooked.